ldecaro/glue-data-replication/docs/BOOKMARK_DETAILS.md

 ### 4. S3BookmarkStorage
 Provides persistent storage of bookmark states in S3, ensuring bookmarks survive job failures and are available across multiple job executions.

+### 5. BookmarkStrategyResolver
+Resolves bookmark strategies using manual configuration or automatic detection, with JDBC metadata integration for validation.

+### 6. ManualBookmarkConfig
+Dataclass representing manual bookmark configuration for a specific table, with built-in validation and parsing capabilities.

 ## Automatic Incremental Column Detection

 The system automatically detects the best incremental loading approach for each table without requiring manual configuration.
 This process happens during job initialization.